guardian/ssm-scala/README.md

 alternative to `ssh` for servers in AWS accounts to which you have [IAM](https://aws.amazon.com/iam/) access.

+Note: SSM needs the target server to have its port 443 open (to poll, over HTTPS, instructions from AWS).

 Instructions for using SSM Scala in your own project can be found [below](#How-to-use-SSM-Scala-with-your-own-project).

 ## Installation